MicrosoftDocs/power-automate-docs/flow-docs/includes/learning-data-loss-prevention.md

 With an expanding list of [services](https://flow.microsoft.com/services) available to build workflows with [Power Automate](https://flow.microsoft.com), you may need to safeguard sensitive or critical business data stored in enterprise services such as SharePoint or Salesforce.
 You may find that your organization needs to create a policy which ensures that sensitive business data isn't published to consumer services like Twitter and Facebook.
-With Microsoft Flow, you can easily create **data loss prevention** (DLP) policies to tightly control which consumer services your business data can be shared with when your users create flows.
+With Power Automate, you can easily create **data loss prevention** (DLP) policies to tightly control which consumer services your business data can be shared with when your users create flows.

 ## Terms you should get familiar with